bgaj203/gitlab-runners/README.md

 **IMPORTANT**: The number one suspected cause in debugging cloud automation is "You probably are not being patient enough and waiting long enough to see the desired result." (whether waiting for automation to complete or metrics to flow or other things to trigger as designed)

   * **Linux**: Generally assumes an AWS prepared AMI (all AWS utilities installed and configured for default operation).
 For Amazon Linux - assumes Amazon Linux **2**.
+(CentOS7 Compatibile / systemd for services)
   * **Windows**: Generally assumes AWS prepared AMI (all AWS utilities installed and configured for default operation) using upgraded AWS EC2Launch client (and NOT older EC2Config) (For AWS prepared AMIs this equates to Server 2012 and later)

 #### Both Operating Systems
 * Should be accessible via the SSM agent - which means zero configuration to get a command console (non-GUI on Windows) via Ec2.
-Use it as follows:
+This obviates the need for a public address, security groups that open SSH or RDP and a Internet gateway.
+Use SSM for a console as follows:
   1. Right click an instance and choose "Connect"
   2. Select the "Session Manager" tab.
   3. Click "Connect".
 If the button is not enabled you most likely have to wait a while until full configuration has been completed.